Wisegirlie/Secure-Registration-Form/README.md

 ## Live Demo

-You can try the form in the following link:
+You can try the form at the following link:

-[Live Demo](https://gabywaisman.com/portfolio/secure-registration-form/index.html){:target="_blank" rel="noopener"}

-<a href="https://gabywaisman.com/portfolio/secure-registration-form/index.html" target="_blank" rel="noopener">Live Demo</a>
+<a href="https://gabywaisman.com/portfolio/secure-registration-form/index.html" target="_blank">Live Demo</a>

 **Enjoy!**